SkylineCommunications/dataminer-docs-connectors/connector/doc/Agama_Technologies_Enterprise_Server.md

 This page displays the **Version Number**, **CPU Usage** and **Memory Usage** of the Enterprise Server.

 The Enterprise Server and Aksusbd Linux service status are also displayed, and you can start, stop, and restart the services.

+Take a note that only parameter for Version will be displayed on 2.2.0.X range.

 ### Overview page